Q. Does your PLAN involve modern game theory?

 Q. How will the stock market be affected by the PLAN?

-A. The PLAN will not affect the structure of the stock market.
-It will only affect the amount of share capital a public corporation will be allowed to retain after a stock issue.
-Any stock price volatility will soon subside since the market will factor in a bright economic future.
-To understand the PLAN, it is necessary to understand who pays for share capital and the subsequent consequences in order to appreciate why the PLAN is necessary.
-The key points to understand is that there are net winners and net losers in the stock market and the net losers pay for all net winnings, including all share capital generated by IPOs and secondary stock issues.
-Another way to think about this is that the general public pays for share capital.
+The key points to understand is that there is a net winner player group and a net loser player group in the stock market and the net loser player group pays for all net winnings of the net winner player group, plus all public corporations' share capital generated by IPOs and secondary stock issues.
+Another way to think about this is that the general public pays for all share capital.
 Public corporations do not pay for share capital.
 In terms of the stock market, "public capital" and "share capital" may be used synonymously.

 Q. Why is the PLAN necessary?

 A. There is no better time to advance the PLAN than the present.
 Inequality in the system has hammered the general public beyond measure, both emotionally and financially.
-Since the net losers in the stock market pay for all share capital, they may be categorized, for discussion's sake, as a 'class of people', which is defined narrowly as a group of people sharing the same economic status.
+Since the net loser player group in the stock market pays for all share capital, they may be categorized, for discussion's sake, as a 'class of people', which is defined narrowly as a group of people sharing the same economic status.
 This class of people have been exploited unfairly in no small measure.
 Exploitation is narrowly defined as the act of using resources of people unfairly in order to benefit from their efforts.
 Unfairly is defined as a manner that is not in accordance with the principles of equality and justice.
 The PLAN takes into account the plight of this 'class of people'.

 A. Correct on both accounts.
 A more important question needs to be asked and answered.
 When does a game of chance stop being a game?
 Obviously, it depends on the game’s degree of seriousness, defined as the degree to which something is bad.
 The losses of a single net loser in the stock market have a lesser degree of seriousness than the losses of an entire class of net losers in the stock market.
 The plight of this entire class of people is real and the degree of seriousness ranges to an extreme level, considering the staggering financial losses and the distress caused by this inequality.
 Once the PLAN is implemented, the degree of seriousness level will drop because equality will be restored.

 A. Yes.
-The general public and the class of people categorized as net losers in the stock market are one and the same.
+The general public and the class of people characterized as the net loser player group in the stock market is one and the same.
 According to Pew research, more than half of U.S. households have some investment in the stock market.
 These households and the other half of American households likely have had parents, grandparents, great grandparents, etc., who were involved in the stock market at some point in time, because the general public has been supporting public corporations for over 260 years—Dupont (1802), J.P.
 Morgan (Chase) (1799), Jim Bean (1795), Cigna (1792), State Street, formerly Boston’s Union Bank (1792), Bank of New York (1784), Tom Brown and Co., now RR Donnelley (1775), Ames True Temper, Lawn & Garden (1774), Lorillard Tobacco Co.
 (1760).
 Public consumers over the many decades have purchased the goods and services offered by public corporations, causing stock prices to rise and fall.
 And the general public has always ultimately paid for stocks whether rising or falling.

 The public's money has been invested in the stock market, either by retail investors or institutional investors, since the stock market's inception.
-Retail investors and traders are individuals who invest their own money in the stock market.
-Institutional investors and traders do not invest their own money, but other people's money in the stock market, namely the public's money in pension funds, mutual funds, hedge funds, money managers, insurance companies, endowment funds, investment banks, private equity funds, etc. According to Researchgate.net, institutional investors and traders did not begin to dominate the stock market until the 1990's.
+Retail investors and retail traders are individuals who invest their own money in the stock market.
+Institutional investors and institutional traders do not invest their own money, but other people's money in the stock market, namely the public's money in pension funds, mutual funds, hedge funds, money managers, insurance companies, endowment funds, investment banks, private equity funds, etc. According to Researchgate.net, institutional investors and traders did not begin to dominate the stock market until the 1990's.

 Q. It is common knowledge public corporations are primarily concerned with profits and shareholder value, right?